atelanuj/DevOps_notes/README.md

         image: busybox:1.28
         command: ['sh', '-c', 'until nslookup mydb; do echo waiting for mydb; sleep 2; done;']
 ```

 ```
 NAME        READY     STATUS     RESTARTS   AGE myapp-pod   0/1       Init:0/2   0          6m
 ```

-# Cluster Maintenance:
+# Cluster Maintenance

-## OS upgrades and Patching of cluster:
+## OS upgrades and Patching of cluster

 - We can drain the node on K8s cluster for which we want to patch
 - this will make the node unschedulable and whatever pods present on the node will be terminated and created on some other node which part of the replica set.
 - if the pods on the node which is supposed tobe drain is not a part of replicaset of replication controller or deamonSet then that node will note be able to drain because that pod will not created on other node.
 So for this we need to use the `--force` option.

 **Command**

 ```
 kubectl drain `node_name`
 kubectl drain controlplane --ignore-daemonsets kubectl drain controlplane --force --ignore-daemonsets # when the pod is present and not a part of replicaSet
 ```

 - with drain you can **empty** node and make the node **unschedulable**
 - after the pathing is done you can make the node normal by making it uncorden.

 **Command**

 ```
 kubectl uncordon `node_name`
 ```

 - this will make the node schedulable. and the new pods will be spawned when the pods on the other node will be terminated or crashed.

 **Command**

 ```
 kubectl cordon 'node_name'
 ```

 - This will cordon the node means this make the node unshedulable, But the pods which are already presnet on the node will not be evicted.
 - **Taints** offer more granular control compared to cordoning

 ## Cluster Upgrade Process

 - always the `kube-apiserver` will be one or two versions higher than other cluster components
 - but the `kubectl` can be higher than `kube-apiserver`
 - ![alt text](image-8.png)
 - whenever the new version of k8s is releases then the `X-3` version will be unsupported.
 - recommended way of upgrading is upgrading minor versios
   - ex - `1.10 --> 1.11 --> 1.12 --> 1.13`
 - you can easily upgrade the k8s version on managed k8s on cloud provider with just few clicks
 - for `kubeadm` you can use the
   - `kubeadm upgrade plan`
   - `kubeadm upgrade apply`
     - in kubeadm upgrade the kublets are not upgraded you have to manually upgrade the kubelets
     - when you do `kubectl get node` it will only shows the versions of the kubelet on the master and worker nodes
 - if you have deployed the k8s cluster from scratch then you need to upgrade each compomnents manually.

-### Cluster upgrade strategy:
+### Cluster upgrade strategy

 - **Strategy-1**
   - upgrade the mastet node first this will not give downtime as the pods in the nodes are still serving the traffic
     - as the master is still upgrading the new pods on the Worker nodes will not be created as a part of `replicaSet`